 - Gaining different perspectives

-- Hostile/Intimidating workplace discussions
+- Hostile and intimidating workplace discussions

-- Conflict management
+- Conflict management and resolution

-- Networking tips
+- Networking

 Presentations should focus on the well-being of the participant in a direct or holistic way.